- Docs

 Protocols

-The protocols are our recommended choice for customers who need to transfer files and folders from a system that cannot use our SDKs, CLI App, or APIs, such as from embedded systems with built-in file transfer protocol support.
+Protocols are the recommended choice for transferring files from a system that cannot use our SDKs, CLI App, or APIs, such as embedded systems with built-in file transfer protocol support.
+They are the least recommended choice for programmatic move, copy, and rename operations.

 Asynchronous Background Operations